-Note.
-V = Cramer’s V effect size for chi-squared test

-Participants will primarily be recruited through a combination of convenience and snowball sampling in the institutions each of the members of the research team.
-Some participants may be recruited using the SONA research participation system where available.
-Additional participants may be recruited through online research participation systems (e.g., Prolific / Lucid / CloudResearch / MTurk) if necessary.
-Data collection will take place primarily in Ireland, UK, USA, Poland and Chile (though the convenience and snowball sampling may also result in participants from other countries taking part).
-For the Polish and Chilean samples, the materials will be translated into Polish and Spanish respectively.
-The forward translation will be completed by members of the research team, with independent back translation for verification.
-Participant nationality and place of residence will be recorded to test for differences between the samples.
+Participants in Study 1a will be recruited through a combination of convenience and snowball sampling in Ireland.
+Some participants may be recruited using the SONA research participation system where college students will receive course credit in return for their participation.
+Where resources allow, additional participants may be recruited through online research participation systems (e.g., Prolific / Lucid / CloudResearch / MTurk) if necessary.

+Participants in Study 1b…

+Participants in Study 1c…

+Participants in Study 1d…

+Participants in Study 1e…

+Participants in Study 1f…

 Procedure and Materials

-Data will be collected using an online survey programmed in Qualtrics (or comparable package).
-On agreeing to take part in the survey, participants will be randomly assigned to one of six experimental groups (reflecting the 2 × 3 design).
-At this point participants will be presented with an instruction page that will contain the experimental manipulation (taken from Žeželj & Jokić, 2014).
+Data will be collected using an online survey programmed in Qualtrics.
+On agreeing to take part in the survey, participants will be randomly assigned to one of three experimental groups.
+At this point participants will be presented with an instruction page that will contain the experimental manipulation (taken from Žeželj & Jokić, 2014)

+In the control condition, participants will be presented with instructions that read: “In the following you will read several situations of people making decisions.
+After you read each scenario you will be asked a series of questions, including making a judgment.
+Read carefully and answer the questions below each description.”
+The control condition will not contain any additional instructions appended to the scenarios.

+In the increased temporal distance condition, participants will be presented with the following instructions:

+In the next couple of minutes try to think about a day a year from now: how it will look like, what will happen, what you will do/feel...

+In the following you will read several situations of people making decisions.
+After you read each scenario you will be asked a series of questions, including making a judgment.

+Try to imagine each scenario is going to happen a year from now.
+Read carefully and answer the questions below each description.